-Did you notice this week the media reporting that the Supreme Court is allowing a class action suit involving eyedrops to go forward?
-My colleague, Eric Leif has written on the case previously.
+Did you notice fairly recently the media reporting that the Supreme Court is allowing a class action suit involving eyedrops to go forward?
+My colleague, Erik Lief has written on the case previously.
 Briefly, the patients, now plaintiffs contend that eye drop manufacturers deliberately make eye drops too large resulting in wasted drugs and expenses running down their cheeks.
 Four of these suits have been dismissed, but this current one is moving forward.
 The recent legal wrangling has more to do with jurisdiction than the merits of the case and concerns my attorney friends more than you or I.

 Eye drop Science